On Beauty: Plot summary

-The rivalry between Monty and Howard increases as Monty challenges the liberal attitudes of the university on issues such as affirmative action, which comes to a head when both men debate the topic in front of an audience of Wellington students and staff.
+The rivalry between Monty and Howard increases as Monty challenges the liberal attitudes of the university on issues such as affirmative action, which comes to a head when both men debate the topic before students and staff.
 Monty's academic success also highlights Howard's inadequacies and failure to publish a long-awaited book.
-Zora and Levi become friends with Carl, an African-American man of a poorer background than their own middle-class standing.
+Zora and Levi become friends with Carl, a young African-American man of a lower-class background.
 Zora uses him as a poster-child for her campaign to allow talented non-students to attend university classes.
-For Levi, Carl is a source of identity, as a member of a more "authentic" black culture than Levi considers his own background to be.
+For Levi, Carl is a source of identity, as a member of what Levi considers a more "authentic" black culture.

-Struggling with his mixed race identity, Levi befriends a group of Haitian men who sell counterfeit merchandise on the streets of Boston.
-Levi views the men as the "essence of blackness," while remaining self-conscious of being seen in public with members of the Haitian population of Wellington.
-Out of solidarity with his Haitian friends, many of whom experience discrimination, Levi steals the Hyppolite painting from Monty's office with his friend Chouchou, who claims that Monty bought the artwork from Haitian peasants for very little money.
-Upon discovering the stolen painting in Levi's room, Jerome finds a note from Carlene on the canvas, in which she gifts the painting to Kiki.
+Levi quits his retail job due to its poor employee treatment.
+Struggling with his mixed-race identity, he befriends and works for a group of Haitian men who sell counterfeit merchandise on Boston streetcorners.
+Levi views them as the "essence of blackness," while remaining self-conscious of being seen in public with members of the Haitian population of Wellington.
+Levi's friend Chouchou claims that Monty bought Haitian artwork from peasants for very little money, and Levi and Chouchou steal the Hyppolite painting from Monty's office as part of a campaign against anti-Haitian injustice.
+Upon discovering the stolen painting in Levi's room, Jerome finds a note from Carlene gifting the painting to Kiki.

-Meanwhile, Zora and Howard arrive home, and Zora reveals to Howard that she knows about two crucial affairs: his, with Victoria Kipps, and Monty Kipps’s with another student.
-Zora tells her mother about the second affair.
+Meanwhile, Zora and Howard arrive home, and Zora reveals to Howard that she knows about two crucial affairs: his with Victoria, and Monty’s with another student.
+Zora tells her mother about the affair with Victoria.

+The final chapter depicts the Belseys in an early stage of separation.
 In the final scene, Howard fails to deliver a potentially career-reviving lecture.
-Instead, he smiles at his wife in the audience, and she returns the smile.
+Instead, he smiles at his wife in the audience and she returns the smile, under a projection of Rembrandt's depiction of his own wife in A Woman Bathing in a Stream (1654).

+Reception

+Lists

+In 2024, the novel was listed by The New York Times as number 94 in its list of 100 Best Books of the 21st century.